Types of New Mexico Truck Accidents to Watch Out For

 If a large truck’s tires are not properly maintained, or carrier companies choose to use low-quality re-treaded tires on their vehicles, tractor-trailer tires can turn to shreds on the roadway.
 This often causes a truck’s driver to lose control of their vehicle and can result in a major crash.

 Often referred to as “no-zones,” tractor-trailers have large blind spots that make it impossible for drivers to see small vehicles.
 If truck drivers change lanes without first signaling, giving other drivers the opportunity to get out of their way, passenger vehicles that the truck driver can’t see could end up getting pinned or crushed by the trailer of an 18-wheeler.

 Find Knowledgeable Representation For a Truck Accident Claim

 Claims for damages after a truck accident can be challenging to pursue.
 Carrier companies are highly experienced at defending truck accident claims and employ vast numbers of skilled litigators who will work to defeat or reduce the damages you’re owed after an accident.
 Not all Las Cruces personal injury attorneys have the necessary experience in successfully pursuing truck accident claims.
-At the Las Cruces Law Office of Samuel I. Kane, we understand how to fight for the victims of truck accident claims, and how to win.
+At the Las Cruces personal injury Lawyers Law Office of Samuel I. Kane P.A., we understand how to fight for the victims of truck accident claims, and how to win.
 Let us take on your claim for damages against a carrier company so that you can focus on recovering from your New Mexico truck accident.